 Admittedly I am going to be completely biased on this topic However, I am including the research information so you can look for yourself.

 I LOVE pets.
 All kinds of pets.
 Lots of different pets.
 I have had – fish, dogs, cats, spiders, mice, hamsters, rabbits and I’m really trying to convince myself I need a horse!
-Now I haven’t had them all at the same time nor would I recomend it!
+Now I haven’t had them all at the same time nor would I recommend it!
 But having a pet does have some very important benefits.

 The American Academy of Child and Adolescent Psychiatry lists several benefits.
 They state: